hasiburdev/hasiburdev.github.io/README.md

 Todos:

 - [ ] Change the hover from position to transform
-- [ ] Fix responsive issue in xl footer
+- [x] Fix responsive issue in xl footer
+- [ ] Logo padding doesn't change on responsive mode.